github/opensource.guide/_articles/legal.md

 ## What does my company's legal team need to know?

-First, they should know that you're open sourcing a project.
+If you’re releasing an open source project as a company employee, first, your legal team should know that you're open sourcing a project.

 For better or worse, consider letting them know even if it's a personal project.
 You probably have an "employee IP agreement" with your company that gives them some control of your projects, especially if they are at all related to the company's business or you use any company resources to develop the project.
 Your company _should_ easily give you permission, and maybe already has through an employee-friendly IP agreement or a company policy.
 If not, you can negotiate (for example, explain that your project serves the company' professional learning and development objectives for you), or avoid working on your project until you find a better company.